emilianoeloi/uiextendedprogressview/README.md

 UIExtendedProgressView
 ======================

-A extension of ProgressView which gives the activity function.
+A extension of ProgressView which gives the activityIndicator function.

 Reference
 =========